metaplex-foundation/developer-hub/src/pages/core-candy-machine/preparing-assets.md

 ## Create Collection Asset

-The final step in preparation for your Candy Machine creation is create a Core Collection that the Candy Machine can use to group all the Assets together that the users purchase from your Candy Machine.
+The final step in preparation for your Core Candy Machine creation is create a Core Collection that the Core Candy Machine can use to group all the Assets together that the users purchase from your Core Candy Machine.
 For this we will require the `mpl-core` package.

 {% callout %}
 You will need to upload an image and also prepare and upload the JSON metadata like in the previous steps to have the nessacery data to create your Core Collection.
 {% /callout %}

 The below example creates a basic Core Collection with no plugins.
-To view a list of available plugins and more advanced Core Collection creation you can view the documentation over at Core's [Collection Management](core/collections).
+To view a list of available plugins and more advanced Core Collection creation you can view the documentation over at Core's [Collection Management](/core/collections).

 {% dialect-switcher title="Create a MPL Core Collection" %}
 {% dialect title="JavaScript" id="js" %}